The ultimate foodie guide to London

 Shoreditch

 Shoreditch has been a playground for artists and creatives – and yes, hipsters – for decades, and with this ingenuity comes an eclectic range of food options.
-Chef and restaurateur Isaac McHale knows the area well and, when not at his two-Michelin-starred modern British restaurant The Clove Club or new pintxos and grill venue Bar Valette, you’ll find him at Thai it-spot, Singburi.
+Chef and restaurateur Isaac McHale knows the area well; when not at his new pintxos and grill venue, Bar Valette, or the beloved Thai it-spot Singburi, he is at the helm of his flagship destination, The Clove Club.

 Mayfair